Spotify Cultural Elements

 Like the balance between autonomy and alignment, Spotify is striking a balance between chaos and bureaucracy.
 Of the two, Kniberg believes it is easier to fix chaos than bureaucracy.
 Similar to Alistair Cockburn’s “barely sufficient” process guidance, Spotify came up with the concept of “minimum viable bureaucracy” or MVB.
 It is the smallest amount of bureaucracy that an organization can have without chaos.

 Spotify encourages teams to talk about and decide what would make them awesome.
-After all, without a vision for awesomeness, you likely won’t get there.
+After all, without a vision for awesomeness, you likely will not get there.
 Spotify teams use regular team health checks.
 They track improvements over time.

 As we have outlined in this post, the obvious and observable processes you have are not nearly as important as the culture which may be nearly invisible.
 Culture is the behavior that is rewarded or what succeeds.
 Culture cannot be delegated by managers and leaders.
 Leaders need to model the behavior they want to see in an organization.